Set weekly goals if you really want to reach your long-term goals

 3. Setting weekly goals reduces procrastination

-Setting weekly goals that are SMART goals helps in reducing procrastination, getting that work done and in getting closer to our main goals because:
+Setting weekly goals that are SMART goals helps in reducing procrastination, getting that work done and getting closer to our main goals because:

 - first of all, It’s just 7 days